bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 * The variable names syntax: `s.varname`, `e.ab123`, `s.123ab`.
 * The function sentence is executed if it is possible to select a variables values substitution, which converts the left side to a function argument.
-* The same substitution is also made in the right side of the sentence.
+* The same substitution is also made on the right side of the sentence.

 ## Structure brackets